 New medicines and therapeutic combinations are tested and marketed every year.
 Healthcare decision makers have to make explicit choices about adopting new treatments and deal with the resource consequences of their choices.
 The aim of this article is to examine the nursing workload of administering alternative chemotherapy protocols as a driver of costs.
 Data collection (focus groups with chemotherapy nurses and a survey of nurse unit managers) was conducted to ascertain the time required to undertake chemotherapy-related tasks and the sources of variability in six chemotherapy centers in New South Wales, Australia.
 Four task types (patient education, patient assessment, administration, and patient communication) were identified as being associated with administering chemotherapy.
 On average, patient education required 48 minutes during the first visit and 18.5 minutes thereafter, patient assessment took 20.3 minutes, administration averaged 23 minutes, and patient communication required 24.2 minutes.
 Each center treated an average of 14 patients per day.
 Each patient received 3.3 hours of staff time (1.7 hours of direct contact time and 1.6 hours of noncontact time).
 The result of this research will allow healthcare decision makers and evaluators to predict the amount of nursing time required to administer chemotherapy based on the characteristics of a wide range of chemotherapy protocols.

-Bridges, JF & Haywood, P 2003, 'Theory versus empiricism in health economics: as analysis of the past 20 years', European Journal of Health Economics, vol. 4, no. 2, pp. 90-95.View/Download from: UTS OPUS or Publisher's site
+Bridges, JF & Haywood, P 2003, 'Theory versus empiricism in health economics: as analysis of the past 20 years', European Journal of Health Economics, vol. 4, no. 2, pp. 90-95.View/Download from: Publisher's site

-Van Gool, K, Lancsar, E, Viney, RC, Hall, JP & Haywood, P 2002, 'Diagnosis and prognosis of Australia's health information for evidence based policy', Journal of Health Services Research & Policy, vol. 7, no. 1, pp. 40-45.View/Download from: UTS OPUS or Publisher's site
+Van Gool, K, Lancsar, E, Viney, RC, Hall, JP & Haywood, P 2002, 'Diagnosis and prognosis of Australia's health information for evidence based policy', Journal of Health Services Research & Policy, vol. 7, no. 1, pp. 40-45.View/Download from: Publisher's site

 Gibson, P, Powell, H, Coughlan, J, Wilson, A, Abramson, M, Haywood, P, Bauman, A, Hensley, M & Walters, E 2002, 'Self-management education and regular practitioner review for adults with asthma', Cochrane Database of Systematic Reviews, no. Issue 3.View/Download from: Publisher's site